vaginessa/AutoPoke/README.md

 RESEARCH purposes ONLY.
 AutoPoke is ONLY intended to be used on your own pentesting labs, or with explicit consent from the owner of the property being tested.**

 # AutoPoke
-AutoPoke is a tool to conduct basic penetration tests automatically The tool was developed to practice the author's bash and python scripting skills and to automate grunt work Provides good starting point for penetration test
+AutoPoke is a tool to conduct basic penetration tests automatically.
+The tool was developed to practice the author's bash and python scripting skills and to automate grunt work.
+Provides good starting point for penetration test.

 ## How it works?